 Begin the unit by showing the World Faiths slideshow.
 Limit any commentary, or discussion, to identifying the various traditions and allowing some clarification or appreciation of what seems to be going on as the images unfold.
 The slideshow is not comprehensive or encyclopedic.
 Photos have been chosen to please the eye and for apparent authenticity.
 There has been an attempt to show and/or evoke both mass and individual religious observance.
 Touristic images purporting to show indigenous rituals largely were avoided.

-The purpose here is not to teach religous content.
+The purpose here is not to teach religious content.
 Rather it is to prime individual students metaphorically to jump out of their own environment and mode of thinking in preparation for wrestling with some of the difficult and, often, counter-intuitive Knowledge Questions inherent in Religious Knowledge Systems.

-THE GLOBAL RELIGIOUS LANDSCAPE
+CLASS ACTIVITY: GLOBAL RELIGIOUS LANDSCAPE

-Next students move away from the slideshow, which offered a qualitative snapshot, towards some quantitative data from a respected source.
+Next students move away from the slideshow, which offered a qualitative, visual snapshot, towards some quantitative data from a respected source.
 Students form pairs and explore online a “comprehensive demographic study of more than 230 countries and territories” conducted by the Pew Research Center’s Forum on Religion and Public Life.
 The survey “estimates that there are 5.8 billion religiously affiliated adults and children around the globe, representing 84% of the 2010 world population of 6.9 billion.”

 If time permits students should visit an interactive BBC site which features twenty of the world's prominent “religions and beliefs.”
 There are some useful descriptions and a definition of religion which will serve as a good starting point.
 Tell students to read about a religion that they think they know about and also one they know almost nothing about.
 After allowing them time to do their individual research, engage the whole class by asking volunteers to relate any surprises or corrected misconceptions they found.

 A TRICK QUESTION ABOUT RELIGION